agrico-team/agrico/README.md

 Empties the database of data, without dropping the tables themselves.

 ## Notes
-The database created is named "agricodb".
+The database created is called `agricodb`.

 ## Future Plans
 - Create a specialized user (maybe call it `agrico`)